 - Additional Tests: If your injury requires additional diagnostic tests or treatment, such as stitches or bloodwork, you will be responsible for covering the added costs of these services.

 - Prescription Medications: depending on your injury, you may be prescribed medication to help manage pain or control infection.
 You will have to pay for this medication in addition to the cost of an x-ray.
 MiraRx can help you access coupon codes to get discounted prescription medications at pharmacies near you.

 Below we walk through some frequently asked questions about x-rays and when you should get one done.
 It’s important to listen to your doctor's recommendations and make sure you understand what your insurance covers before scheduling the test.

 When getting an x-ray, you will be exposed to low levels of radiation.
 The amount of radiation you are exposed to depends on the part of your body being.
 In general, the level of radiation emitted from a standard x-ray is so low that it will not be harmful to your health.
 The amount of radiation from a simple x-ray is approximately equal to the level of radiation you are exposed to each day from natural sources.

 Therefore, the benefits of getting a standard x-ray typically outweigh the risks.
 Other types of x-rays, such as CT scans, emit higher radiation levels and are ordered less frequently than standard X-rays.
 Most urgent care centers do not offer these types of scans.
 It is important to notify your provider if you may be pregnant because certain x-rays may pose additional health risks while pregnant.

 When should I get an X-ray?

-You may decide to get an X-ray to help diagnose fractured bones and other medical conditions.
-According to The Mayo Clinic, an X-ray can be used to detect any of the following:
+You may decide to get an x-ray to help diagnose fractured bones and other medical conditions.
+An x-ray can be used to detect any of the following: